Photos

 1 Zachariah Grant

-2 Joseph M. Grant was born circa 1788 in Spartansburg District, South Carolina.
+2 Joseph M. Grant was born circa 1788 in Spartanburg Co., South Carolina.

-3 James Grant was born circa 1790 in Spartansburg District, South Carolina.
+3 James Grant was born circa 1790 in Spartanburg Co., South Carolina.

 4th Generation:

-Zachariah Grant was born on October 18, 1786 in Spartansburg District, South Carolina 3.
+Zachariah Grant was born on October 18, 1786 in Spartanburg County, South Carolina 3.
 He died on September 13, 1864 in Montgomery Co., Tennessee 3.
 He is buried in the Old Grant's Chapel Cemetery, Montgomery Co., Tennessee.

 Father: Diskin Grant

-Zachariah was probably named after his maternal grandfather Zachariah Robinson.
-Zachariah was born and raised in Spartansburgh District (now County), South Carolina.
-As a child (sometime between 1799 and 1809) he moved with his family to Montgomery County, Tennessee, where they remained.
+Zachariah was named after his maternal grandfather Zachariah Robertson/Robinson.
+Zachariah was born and raised in Spartanburg County, South Carolina.
+As a child (probably in 1798 or 1799) he moved with his family to Montgomery County, Tennessee, where they remained.
 While living there, Zachariah served in the War of 1812 as a lieutenant in the 1st Regiment of the West Tennessee Militia.

-Zachariah was married to Mary Wheless in 1810 and they settled on a farm in eastern Montgomery County, Tennessee, near the community of Port Royal.
+Zachariah was married to Mary Wheless in 1810 and they settled on a farm in eastern Montgomery County, Tennessee, on Parson's (now Passenger) Creek and not far from the community of Port Royal.
 On their estate, they raised a family of eight children.
 Zachariah and his family were quite wealthy.
 In 1836, he owned 1500 acres in Montgomery County valued at $6,000.
 In the 1860 census, his total estate (personal and real) was valued at $100,300.00.
 He was also a slave owner (in 1860 was listed as owning 48 slaves - their value being a significant portion of his "wealth").
 In adulthood, Zachariah was either a member of the Baptist or Methodist church.
 After the death of his wife in 1858, Zachariah lived with his grandson William Herring, who also served as his overseer.
 According to family history, Zachariah was murdered by a band of guerillas in a barn outside of his house on an evening that his grandson was away from home.

 Zachariah was married to Mary Wheless on December 27, 1810 in Montgomery Co., Tennessee 4.